zen0wu/topcoder-greed/README.md

 Bug Tracker
 -----------
 When you found a bug in me, or need a new feature, raise an issue [here](https://github.com/shivawu/topcoder-greed/issues).
-With the problem you're solving, to better identify the problem.
+Please, with the problem you're solving and the room you're in, to better identify the problem.

 I'll try to repair myself ASAP.